The Pros and Cons of Microlearning: A Quick Guide

 For instance, if someone needs to refresh their knowledge on repairing machinery, they can do a quick tutorial to review the steps they need.

-Training employees in-house is six times cheaper than hiring new staff.
-Additionally, microlearning cuts training costs by 30% while speeding up delivery by 300%.
+Training employees in-house is much cheaper than hiring new staff.
+Additionally, microlearning cuts training costs and speeds up delivery.
 In other words, microlearning is cheaper and more efficient than traditional learning methods.

-But here’s the kicker.
-With the help of AI-powered tools like Coursebox AI, you can create high-quality courses for a fraction of the cost of a full training program.
+With the help of AI-powered tools like Coursebox, you can create high-quality courses for a fraction of the cost of a full training program.
+Plus, you can add AI-generated assessments and then let AI grade them for you.
+Coursebox also has an AI chatbot tutor that answers the learners’ queries in real time.

 Microlearning boosts motivation by offering quick wins.
 While long-term goals matter, short-term successes also play a key role.